mapbiomas/brazil-cerrado/lulc_30m_landsat/collection_110/1-general-map/README.md

 *5. Stabilization of the first year (1985):* To prevent false anthropic artifacts from dominating the start of the series, the filter identifies `X-A-A` patterns at the beginning (1985–1987).
 If 1986 and 1987 are continuously classified as a native vegetation class, the 1985 classification is corrected backward to match them.
 This is prioritized strictly for Grassland (12), Wetland (11), Sandbank Vegetation (50), Savanna (4), and Forest (3).

 ## 14_falseRegrowth.js
-Enforces strict temporal continuity specifically adapted for the short Sentinel time series.
-It applies distinct rules to remove false native vegetation regrowth, stabilizes initial years, and removes spurious temporary states bridging native vegetation and consolidated deforestation.
+A specialized temporal filter designed to correct ecological transition impossibilities and enforce long-term trajectory continuity, particularly addressing "false regenerations."
+The main rules are: replaces noisy classifications in the first two years (1985/1986), employs backwards and forward iterative sweeps to stabilize long trajectories, removes transitional classification noise immediately preceding clear-cut deforestation events, detects and overwrites "fallow" mosaic of uses years—where consolidated anthropogenic areas briefly classify as native vegetation.

 ## 15_silviculture.js
 A post-processing filter designed to correct the spectral confusion between Forest Plantation (Silviculture) and native Forest Formation (Class 3).
-Because fast-growing canopies mimic native forest reflectance, this script leverages long-term land-use history to correctly identify and revert false forest pixels back to Mosaic of Uses (Class 21).
+Because fast-growing canopies mimic native forest reflectance, this script leverages long-term land-use history to correctly identify and revert false forest pixels to Mosaic of Uses (Class 21).

 ## 16_spatialShape.js
 Applies an Object-Based Image Analysis (OBIA) filter to remove small (<3 ha) and irregularly shaped patches of the Mosaic of Uses (21).
 Patches that exhibit a low bounding-box fill ratio, or lack a solid 3x3 pixel core (thin/fragmented speckles), are replaced by the focal mode of surrounding valid classes.